-Miguel Rueda is in his sixth year as the head athletic trainer at Colorado, as he was named to the position on August 1, 2006, just ahead of the start of football camp.
+Miguel Rueda is in his first year as the associate athletic director for health and performance at Colorado, as he was promoted to the position in February 2015.
+Also the head athletic trainer, he previously had served nine-plus years solely in that role after he was hired on August 1, 2006, just days ahead of football camp.

-With CU’s move to the Pac-12 Conference, he was named the Education Director for the Pac-12 annual sports medicine meeting, a role he will serve in for at least the next two years.
+With CU’s move to the Pac-12 Conference, he was named the Education Director for the Pac-12 annual sports medicine meeting, a role he performed in the 2011-12 academic year and will continue to serve in for at least the 2012-13 year as well.

-Ironically, his first football game as Fresno State’s head trainer was in Boulder, as the Bulldogs played the Buffaloes in the Jim Thorpe Association Classic on August 26, 2001; FSU won the game, 24-22, and went on to climb into the nation’s top 10, until getting knocked off by Boise State, then coached by CU’s eventual new man, Dan Hawkins.
+Ironically, his first football game as Fresno State’s head trainer was in Boulder, as the Bulldogs played the Buffaloes in the Jim Thorpe Association Classic on August 26, 2001; FSU won the game, 24-22, and went on to climb into the nation’s top 10, until getting knocked off by Boise State, then coached by CU’s future coach, Dan Hawkins.

 Rueda previously had worked two years (1995-97) as a graduate assistant trainer for the Bulldogs while earning his master’s degree in exercise physiology.